Amine oxidase (copper-containing): Structure

 The copper amine oxidase 3-dimensional structure was determined through X-ray crystallography.

 The copper amine oxidases occur as mushroom-shaped homodimers of 70-95 kDa, each monomer containing a copper ion and a covalently bound redox cofactor, topaquinone (TPQ).
-TPQ is formed by post-translational modification of a conserved tyrosine residue.
-The copper ion is coordinated with three histidine residues and two water molecules in a distorted square pyramidal geometry, and has a dual function in catalysis and TPQ biogenesis.
-The catalytic domain is the largest of the 3-4 domains found in copper amine oxidases, and consists of a beta sandwich of 18 strands in two sheets.
+Topaquinone is formed by post-translational modification of a conserved tyrosine residue.
+The copper ion is coordinated with three histidine residues and two water molecules in a distorted square pyramidal geometry, and has a dual function in catalysis and topaquinone biogenesis.
+The catalytic domain is the largest of the three to four domains found in copper amine oxidases, and consists of a beta sandwich of 18 strands in two sheets.
 The active site is buried and requires a conformational change to allow the substrate access.